wlj89/SFCI/README.md

 	python convert_fcidump.py -u sys1-uhf_fcidump sys2-uhf_fcidump ...

-The reformated integral files will all ends with \_IN, and are now recognizable by the SFCI main program.
+The reformated integral files will all end with \_IN, and are now recognizable by the SFCI main program.